milanofthe/pathsim/paper/paper.md

 # Statement of Need

-Simulating dynamical systems is vital across many disciplines.
+Modeling and simulating dynamical systems is vital across many disciplines.
 PathSim meets the need for a Python-native framework combining a programmatic block-diagram approach with advanced features.
 Traditional simulation tools often rely on centralized solvers or compiled code, which can limit flexibility and extensibility within the Python ecosystem.
 PathSim's decentralized architecture offers distinct advantages: enhanced modularity (blocks are self-contained units), easier extensibility (new blocks integrate naturally without core modification), and greater flexibility in model composition and analysis, Cosimulation and Hardware in the Loop (HiL) testing.
 PathSim specifically addresses:

 * **Accessible Hybrid System Simulation:** Integrates event detection (zero-crossing, scheduled) directly into the block-diagram paradigm, simplifying the modeling of systems with both *continuous and discrete dynamics*.
 * **Gradient-Enabled Simulation:** Provides built-in *automatic differentiation* for sensitivity analysis and integration with gradient-based optimization or machine learning frameworks.